shobhit10058/TicTacToe/README.md

 VITE_USE_SSL=false           # Set true when behind HTTPS
 ```

 The app reads these at build time via Vite's `import.meta.env`.
-No restart needed for `.env.local` changes — Vite hot-reloads them.
+Changes to `.env.local` require a dev server restart to take effect.

 ---